davidwitten/GoodCalc/README.md

     /loop i (list) {/function

 Returns a loop through a list, acting as a for loop.

+    /pascr n

+Returns the n'th row of Pascal's triangle.

 Now, there are 60+ functions, so check it out!